MyScript/MyScriptJS/CONTRIBUTING.md

 # Contributing

 We gladly welcome pull requests to MyScriptJS.
-If you have any questions, or want help solving a problem, feel free to stop by the [#MyScript forum](https://dev.myscript.com/support/forum/).
+If you have any questions, or need help to solve a problem, feel free to stop by the [#MyScript forum](https://dev.myscript.com/support/forum/).

 ## CLA